 Universal Design & Aging In Place Podcast

 When trying to implement a universal design into a home remodeling project, understanding the client’s needs and restrictions is the number one priority.
 Families come in all shapes and sizes.
 Being able to identify key design features that will not only align well for families their current living lifestyles but also align with their future living lifestyles is what makes universal design so powerful.

 Universal design can be easily incorporated into remodeling projects.
 In the same way, clients can choose materials or products, they can also customize their living space to fit their current and future needs.
-Universal design takes thoughtful planning and creative thinking to design spaces for access across an entire lifespan.
-Elements of universal design are integrated into the overall design becoming virtually invisible.
+It takes thoughtful planning and creative thinking to design spaces for access across an entire lifespan.
+Elements are integrated into the overall design becoming virtually invisible.